christiantumandao/PetriDishSimulation/README.md

 ### 3. Cohesion (Stay Close)
 Each boid moves toward the center of mass of nearby boids to stay part of the group.

-- The toolbar provides access to adjust these crowding/avoidant behaviors evenly among boids and/or boid type.
+The toolbar provides access to adjust these crowding/avoidant behaviors evenly among boids and/or boid type.
-- Discrimination voids the separation behavior between boids of similar color.
+Discrimination voids the separation behavior between boids of similar color.

-Emergent Behavior
+### Emergent Behavior
 Despite the simplicity of these rules, the collective behavior that emerges mimics real-world flocking, where boids can:

-Form clusters
+- Form clusters
-* Maintain fluid motion
+- Maintain fluid motion
-* Avoid obstacles
+- Avoid obstacles
-* dynamically to changes in their environment
+- Dynamically to changes in their environment